vl4ds/Documentation/device-type-developers-guide/overview.rst

 Overview
 ========

-The *things* that are integrated with the SmartThings platform are generally referred to as *devices*.
-Devices are of a specific *device type*.
-A device type can be generic (e.g., a thermostat) or it can manufacturer and even model specific (e.g., a Honeywell Thermostat).

 The SmartThings architecture provides a unique abstraction of devices from their distinct capabilities and attributes in a way that allows developers to build applications that are insulated from the specifics